avakanski/LASSO_MOGAT/README.md

 ## ▶️ Use
-The codes are provided as Jupyter Notebook files.
-To reproduce the results, run the .ipynb files.
+The codes are provided as a Jupyter Notebook file.
+To reproduce the results, run the .ipynb file.

 ## 📖 Citation
 If you use the codes or the methods in your work, please cite the following <a href="https://www.academia.edu/2837-4010/2/3/10.20935/AcadBiol7325">article</a>: